ironbar/tertulia_inteligencia_artificial/docs/guiones/04-historia-modelos-lenguaje.md

     1. **Handling Sequential Data**: RNNs are explicitly designed to work with sequential data.
 In language modeling, the order of words is critical for understanding meaning, and RNNs excel at capturing these kinds of temporal dynamics.
 Each output is dependent on previous computations, allowing for the propagation of information through time.
     2. **Parameter Sharing Across Time Steps**: In an RNN, the same weights are used for each time step of the input sequence.
 This sharing of parameters greatly reduces the total number of parameters that the model needs to learn, making the model more efficient.
     3. **Ability to Process Different Lengths of Sequences**: RNNs can handle input sequences of varying lengths, which is essential for many language tasks where sentences or documents can be of different lengths.
 The model dynamically adjusts to the length of the input sequence.
-    4. **Modelling Temporal Dependencies**: RNNs have the potential to connect previous information to the present task, such as using previous words to inform the
+    4. **Modelling Temporal Dependencies**: RNNs have the potential to connect previous information to the present task, such as using previous words to inform the next word in a sentence.
+This ability to model temporal or sequential information is crucial in language modeling.
+    5. **Online Learning**: Since RNNs process data sequentially, they can begin processing input sequences before having seen all the data.
+This makes them suitable for online learning tasks, where data becomes available gradually over time.
+    6. **Use in Many Applications**: RNNs have been used successfully in many language processing tasks, including machine translation, speech recognition, text generation, and sentiment analysis.

 ### Atención y contexto: los transformers y compañía